edHelper.com

 1 Is science your favorite subject in school?
 Are you wondering what kinds of jobs there are in the field of science?
 One type of career in the science field is that of a biologist.
 A biologist studies living things and their environments, or the world around them, and how living things affect and are affected by their environment.
 The area where something lives and its environment is called a habitat.

 2 When biologists talk about living things, they mean much more than just animals.
-Biologists study everything from algae, to one-celled animals like amoebas, to slime molds, to plants, to invertebrate animals, to mammals.
+Biologists study everything!
+They study algae and to one-celled animals like amoebas.
+They study slime molds and plants.
+They study invertebrate and vertebrate animals.
+They study reptiles and mammals.
+They study habitats, too.
 Every living thing lives in an environment, or habitat, that is suited to the way the organism lives.
 There are lots of different kinds of living organisms because there are lots of different kinds of environments.

-3 Some biologists study one type of environment and all the different living things that make up that habitat.
+3 Some biologists study one type of environment and all the different living things that live there.
 For example, a marine biologist studies plants and animals that live in the ocean.
 Some biologists study just humans and their environments.
-Some cell biologists study cells which are the smallest part of a living thing.
+Some cell biologists study cells, the smallest part of a living thing.
 Cell biologists study the way cells are made, the parts that make up a cell, the way these parts all work together and interact with their surroundings, and the cell's life cycle.
-The study of cell biology has led to an understanding of human tumors and maybe someday will help scientists find a cure for cancer.
+The study of cell biology has led to an understanding of human tumors.
+Maybe someday, it will help scientists find a cure for cancer.

 Paragraphs 4 to 7: